jeremyong/jeremyong.github.com/_posts/2023-08-06-i-do-in-fact-use-a-debugger.markdown

 This leads me to the next point about debuggers.
 Sometimes, things break in a way that no amount of code reading would predict.
 You pause the debugger, inspect a variable's value, then step and notice that the variable changed despite no code visibly altering the variable.
-Ah, this variable's memory must be aliased on a different thread.
+Ah, this variable's memory must be aliased on a different thread (or even on the same thread in a way that was non-obvious).
 This is one scenario of countless scenarios where memory stomps, bad aliasing, and other such issues would confound even the most astute reader.
 After identifying that one of these issues is at play though, _at that point_, a closer inspection is certainly warranted, armed with clues from debugger-land.
 I'm reminded of my time working in an electronics lab, where after hours of debugging